Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 ----------------------------

 The difficulty of an action can be modified by various conditions, whether it be environmental, helpful, or antagonistic.
-Advantages and Disadvantages are collectively called **Modifiers**.

-Advantages grant characters extra dice to roll with on their action, whereas Disadvantages increase the difficulty of the roll.

-For clarity, Advantages are written as (+X) dice, whereas Disadvantages are written as (-X)--as they can also be interpreted as losing successes from a roll.
+As generic term, these are called **Dice Modifiers**, but will more often is designated specifically as either an **Advantage** or as a **Disadvantage,** depending on if it helps the character or impedes them.

+By default, Advantages and disadvantages are written in terms of **dice** available for the character to roll: (+2, -2 dice).
+Since this is the default, the “dice” moniker is often dropped—if a power ever simply says “+2”, it means to dice.

+Whenever a Modifier affects a static value, such as Resolve or Difficulty, you should **take the average**, rounding up. +2 dice is +1 to Resolve, for example.
+Some powers will directly reference Static Value or Difficulty modifiers, instead of dice.

+### Assigning Modifiers

+Modifiers can be granted from any source, such as any powers, the environment, or even the mental condition of the character taking the action.

-Any **Modifier** should be something significant to the scene--something that would perturb even an Exalt.
+Any **Modifier** should be something significant to the scene—something that would perturb even an Exalt.
 A light rain, while thematic, would not count as a disadvantage.
-Only when the levels of pummeling rain (-1), or even a raging Typhoon (-4)
+Only when there are levels of pummeling rain (-2), or even a raging Typhoon (-4).

 <table>
 <tbody>
 <tr class="odd">
 <td><p><strong>Natural Modifiers and Difficulty</strong></p>
-<p>Difficulty is a measure of “Base difficulty + all Disadvantages”.
+<p>Difficulty, in its most basic sense, is a measure of “Base difficulty + all Disadvantages”.
 This can often be forgotten when choosing a Difficulty for a task, or when countering specific modifiers.</p>
 <p>If a player removes the “visual impairment” modifier from a Difficulty 7 task, it is up to the Storyteller to decide how much of the Difficulty for the task was a result of “visual impairment”, and how much is simply the base difficulty of the task.</p></td>
 </tr>
 </tbody>